-Some of the benefits of Belize are that you are next to Mexico, there are nonstop flights at normal times from various cities in the US down to Belize and you have a lot of really nice diving and beach areas.
+Some of the benefits of Belize are that you are next to Mexico, there are nonstop flights from various cities in the US down to Belize, and you will also get to enjoy excellent diving and beach areas.
 In addition, setting up offshore bank accounts in Belize is fairly easy.

-Obviously, it’s a much smaller country than even Panama and certainly Mexico.
+However, it’s a much smaller country than even Panama and certainly Mexico.
 They have a lot of options for someone looking for a bit more laid-back lifestyle.
 It’s not a bad place to live if you’re just looking to escape and have a totally different life experience.
 A lot of Americans have chosen to go down there.

-I’ve been going there for a dozen years.
-It has always been a beautiful place, but now it’s becoming more international and offers more of the things that Americans are used to.
+The country has always been a beautiful place, but now it’s becoming more international and offers more of the things that Americans are used to.
 English is more widely spoken – though Portuguese is not that difficult to learn if you spend time there.

 And if you have your heart set on living in a country where you can get by just speaking English, the easiest countries to move to for you may be on our list of these 15 expat-friendly English-speaking countries.